ccalinez/etherKipuTp3/README.md

 This repository contains two main projects:

 - **hardhat**: Smart contracts and deployment scripts for the etherKipu protocol.
-- **fe**: Angular frontend for interacting with the etherKipu protocol.
+- **fe**: Angular frontend for interacting with the SimpleSwap protocol.

 ---